Magnesium is the fourth most abundant mineral in your body.

 - Improves asthma symptoms

-- Manages Diabetes; common among type 2 diabetics, especially those with neuropathy or coronary disease.
+- Helps manage Diabetes; common among type 2 diabetics, especially those with neuropathy or coronary disease.

-- Relieves Symptoms of Fibromyalgia; Magnesium malate improves pain and tenderness in fibromyalgia patients
+- Can relieve symptoms of Fibromyalgia; Magnesium malate improves pain and tenderness in fibromyalgia patients

 - Lowers Risk of Colon Cancer; Epidemiological studies link low magnesium levels with higher rates of colorectal cancer